 The Memory Lab Network was created to help individuals and communities across the United States to preserve their personal histories and recorded memories for the future.
 By furnishing a free, do-it-yourself space for the digitization of photos, documents, and audiovisual recordings, Memory Labs offer a unique opportunity for organizations to connect with community members, save shared history, and drive home principles of preservation and access.
-Memory Lab components - equipment and resources – are designed to be modular and scalable, and can be set up variously as in-house, curbside, and/or mobile programs.
+Memory Lab components - equipment and resources – are designed to be modular and scalable, and can be set up variously as in-house and/or mobile programs.

 A Memory Lab provides library staff and patrons with guidelines, tools, and training for personal analog and digital archiving.
 Additionally, California Revealed is available to advise organizations and their community members as they plan and build out their Memory Lab.
 If community members are willing to save and share a copy of their files with the host Memory Lab, their family's stories can be added to the California Revealed collection of digitized materials related to state history, thereby widening the impact of this community archiving initiative.

 Grantees are encouraged to connect with other Memory Labs to build regional partnerships in California and contribute to the Memory Lab Network - exchanging information, troubleshooting, and reaching wider audiences.
-Check the Memory Lab Network map for a Memory Lab near you.
+Check the map of California Memory Labs for a Memory Lab near you.